 We know there are a variety of situations when an owner can no longer care for a senior dog.
 It's never an easy choice to give up a beloved pet, and this is where Grey Face would like to help.
 Our goal is to keep animals in their homes and with their original family if at all possible.
 If you need veterinary information, rental housing information or another resource, please feel free to contact us at firstname.lastname@example.org before making the decision to surrender.

 If you do decide to surrender your dog, our process is designed to find the most compatible foster home for the dogs that come into our rescue.
 To get started, please fill out the questionnaire below.
 The form asks many questions about health, behavior and temperament.
 Please answer honestly — we are aware that no dog is perfect, and your animal’s issues will not necessarily prevent Grey Face from being able to accept your dog.
-The more we know, the better job we can do of finding the best possible home, and your honest answers will help us determine whether we have a foster with adequate experience to care for your animal and any special needs.
+The more we know, the better job we can do of finding the best possible home, and your candid answers will help us determine whether we have a foster with adequate experience to care for your animal and any special needs.

 Please note: We ONLY accept dogs age 7 or older.
-We also INVOICE a $30 donation before we will process your application.
-If your dog is formerly from Grey Face Rescue, we waive the amount.
+We also INVOICE a $50 donation before we will process your application.
+If your dog is formerly from Grey Face Rescue, we will waive the amount.
 We will also waive the amount if your dog is not due for rabies and distemper in the next 6 months AND if the animal has had a negative fecal AND negative heartworm test in the last 180 days.
 (You must provide the vetting records.)

 A team member will request that you send all previous vet records to email@example.com.
 You may also have your vet send them to this email directly.